larsjuhljensen/JensenLab/_pages/training_textmining.md

 Go to <https://diseases.jensenlab.org/> and query for **Crohn disease**.
 Again, click on it on the disambiguation page (like in the ORGANISMS resource).

-_Which types of evidence are you presented with?
-Which gene is most strongly associated with Crohn's disease according to text mining?__
+_Which gene is most strongly associated with Crohn's disease according to text mining?__

 Click on **NOD2** in the text-mining table.